Algiras/Miserable/blog/src/content/blog/2025-05-20-the-fragility-of-comfort.md

 rules to follow; they are *principles of self-sabotage*.
 Follow them diligently, and you will ensure that your psyche remains as fragile as a panda’s digestive system.

-##### **1. The Silicon Shield: The Art of Pre-Planning Everything** The first rule of comfort-fragility is to **never leave your house without a pre-planned route and a pre-
+##### **1. The Silicon Shield: The Art of Pre-Planning Everything** The first rule of comfort-fragility is to **never leave your house without a pre-planned route and a pre-** ordered coffee**.

-ordered coffee**.
 Every decision, no matter how trivial, must be made in advance.
 Why?
-Because the *stress* of spontaneity is the stress of *adaptation*.
-And adaptation, dear reader, is the enemy of comfort.

-- **Example**: You wake up and decide to walk to the café down the street.
-But what if you encounter a wrong
+Because the *stress* of** spontaneity is the stress of *adaptation*.
+And adaptation, dear reader, is the enemy of comfort.** - **Example**: You wake up and decide to walk to the café down the street.
+But what if you encounter a wrong** turn?

-turn?
 What if you meet someone you don’t want to talk to?
 What if the café is closed?
-The *possibility* of these events is enough to induce a panic attack.
+The *possibility* of
+these events is enough to induce a panic attack.
 Instead, you bookmark the café’s website, check the weather, and order your coffee via an app.
 Now, you have eliminated the *friction* of uncertainty.
 And in doing so, you have eliminated the *opportunity* for growth.